Merus23/transcripter-exec/README.md

 # transcripter-exec
-A pyothon script that can transcripter a audio
+A python script that can transcripter a audio